 When: 3–12 January

-The National Computer Science School (NCSS) is a ten-day summer school for students going into Years 11 and 12.
+The National Computer Science School (NCSS) is a ten-day summer school for students in Years 11 and 12.
 NCSS brings together talented young people from around Australia for an intensive course of computer programming and website development in the School of Information Technologies.

 When: 1 August–4 September